 A second great lesson I learned is that rain is no excuse to not go out, but the right clothing is the key.
-Wellies and a ran coat, and you are good to go!
+Wellies and a raincoat, and you are good to go!

-WCIL: What do you love most about life in Ireland?
+WCIL: What do you love most about life since you moved to Ireland?

 Fact 1: I really love the Irish pub culture.
 There are pubs everywhere in the city, and open 7 days a week.
-It’s not so much about getting drunk, but enjoying the cozy atmosphere, life music and local food.
+It’s not so much about getting drunk but enjoying the cosy atmosphere, live music and local food.
 You easily connect there with people as well.
-Check out my article on the favourite pubs in Cork, in case you visit some day or decide to move here as well.
+Check out my article on the favourite pubs in Cork, in case you visit someday or decide to move here as well.

-Fact 3: Standard of livng in Ireland can be pretty good.
-Of course I can only speak for myself, but in the last 4 years I have lived a pretty decent life in which I could fulfil all my hobbies and dreams.
+Fact 3: Standard of living in Ireland can be pretty good.
+Of course, I can only speak for myself, but in the last 4 years since I moved to Ireland, I have lived a pretty decent life in which I could fulfil all my hobbies and dreams.
 I had a nice apartment, could easily pay for leisure activities, save for holidays and much more.

-For everyone who is interested in learning more about life in Cork (Ireland), I was interviewed by ICC Podcast (International Club Cork).
+For everyone who is interested in learning more about moving to Ireland and life in Cork (Ireland), I was interviewed by ICC Podcast (International Club Cork).
 Feel free to listen to it for more details.

-WCIL: What would you say to anyone considering an International move?
+WCIL: What would you say to anyone considering a move to Ireland or any International move?

-Furthermore, what helped me a lot was Facebook Groups.
-Simply search for "expats in XXX“.
-Sometimes you might even find them by nationality, such as "Germans in Ireland“.
-You can ask questions up front there, and will get a high response rate.
+Furthermore, what helped me a lot when I moved to Ireland was Facebook Groups.
+Simply search for “Expats in XXX“.
+Sometimes you might even find them by nationality, such as “Germans in Ireland“.
+You can ask questions upfront there and will get a high response rate.
 It also helps you to immediately get insights from people on the spot and establish connections.